Bill O'Reilly portrays himself as the victim in interview with New York Times

 The next day, she told colleagues that she was leaving Fox News.

+Importantly, the new contract gave Fox an "out."
+The company said it "added protections for the company specifically aimed at harassment, including that Mr. O'Reilly could be dismissed if the company was made aware of other allegations or if additional relevant information was obtained in a company investigation."

+That "out" made it easier for Fox to boot O'Reilly in April.

-Three months later, O'Reilly left too, booted by the network.
-He was welcomed back for an interview with Sean Hannity last month -- his first time back on Fox since the scandal.
+But he was welcomed back for an interview with Sean Hannity last month -- his first time back on Fox since the scandal.

 In the wake of the newly embarrassing headlines about the $32 million, a return appearance is exceedingly unlikely.